-Should you worry if your child desires or plays mostly with toys typically associated with his or her gender?
-Probably not, but encourage your youngster toplay with a variety of toys, including those usually linked to the opposite sex.
-It’s not about the toys themselves, but the underlying skills they helpyoung children master.
-The fantasy play associated with dolls helps girls become sophisticated in skills used in interpersonal relationships, especiallynurturing and empathy, but they’re seldom acknowledged as much as the mathematical and visual-spatial skills learned from playing with "boy toys," likeblocks and cars.
+Should you worry if your child desires or plays mostly with toys typically associated with a certain gender?
+Probably not.
+But do encourage your youngster to play with a variety of toys.
+The real issue is not the toys themselves but the underlying skills they help young children master.
+The fantasy play associated with dolls helps children become sophisticated in skills used in interpersonal relationships, especially nurturing and empathy.
+These are wonderful and useful skills, as are the mathematical and visual-spatial skills learned from playing with toys like blocks and cars.

 Another way in which children's play differs is whether it's based on reality (such as board games and sports) or fantasy (such as playing house or pretending to travel through time and space).
 In general, firstborn and only children seem to do more fantasizing, perhaps because they spend more time alone.
 They're also more likely to have imaginary companions.
 Having an active fantasy life also seems to help develop, or at least reflect, higher intellectual skills.
 When your child imagines that a golf ball is a magical talisman and decides what to do with it (save the princess?
 Fight the dragon?
 Conjure ice-cream sundaes?), he is using fantasy to consider the implications of choosing different options.
 Fantasies are also an excellent way for a child to come to terms with things that challenge, frighten, or confuse him.
 For example, a 3-year-old who is upset by the noise made by a big truck can master his fears by pretending that the wooden block he's holding in his hand is an even bigger and scarier truck.